patricksurry/c65/README.md

 A portable (cross-platform) check for blkio is writing 1 to `status`, then writing 0 to `action` and finally checking if `status` is 0.

-You can boot from a blkio file by adding the following snipped to the end of `forth_code/user_words.fs`:
+You can boot from a blkio file by adding the following snippet to the end of `forth_code/user_words.fs`:

     \ if blkio is available and block 0 starts with the bytes 'TF'